Story Book Science

 STORY BOOK SCIENCE SCHEDULE - All are held on Wednesdays at 10am on our Facebook page.
 On weeks with book readings, additional sneak previews will be held live on Tuesdays, on our Facebook page at 10am.

-October's theme is the Spooky Side of Science!
+During the month of October, we will explore the eerie side of science!
 Join us for readings on Wednesday, October 7 and 21 and for STEM Challenge activities on October 14 and 28!

 October 7 - She Made a Monster: How Mary Shelley Created Frankenstein by Lynn Fulton